Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Speed-accuracy trade-off for optimal patterning

-The optimal strategy appears to be one of cells stochastically increasing their internal state, the first cell to transition signals to its neighbors who decrease their internal state, Fig.~\ref{fig:tradeoff}(A-C).
-These strategies often implement a sharp change in $f^\pm$ as a function of internal state and signaling and $g$ as a function of internal state, Fig.~\ref{fig:tradeoff}C. Such sharp responses are a common feature of gene regulatory networks and so this does not represent an unphysical aspect of the model.
-For small error rate, the optimal strategy after a cell stochastically increases its internal state is for that cell to wait ($f^+ < 1$), making sure it is the only inhibitor-like cell before it commits to that fate permanently, $\epsilon=0.02$ in Fig.~\ref{fig:tradeoff}C .
-For larger error rates, the optimal strategy is for a cell to head immediately to the inhibitor state ($f^+ \approx 1$) after it has increased its internal state, $\epsilon=0.1$ in Fig.~\ref{fig:tradeoff}C.
+Generally, the optimal strategy appears to be one of cells stochastically increasing their internal state, the first cell to leave the initial state signals to its neighbors who decrease their internal state, Fig.~\ref{fig:tradeoff}(A-C).
+These strategies often implement a sharp change in $f^\pm$ as a function of internal state and receiver state and $g$ as a function of internal state, Fig.~\ref{fig:tradeoff}C. Such sharp responses are a common feature of gene regulatory networks and so this does not represent an unphysical aspect of the model.
+The non-monotonicity of the rates is also plausible given that we are not modeling a single gene but the output of a gene regulatory network which can be highly non-linear.
+In any case, constraining the rates to be monotonic has minimal impact on the Pareto front.
+These strategies can be mathematically interpreted as each cell, for some given receiver state, navigating an effective energy landscape~\cite{Owen2020}, analogous to a Waddington landscape~\cite{Corson2012} (SM Sec.
+II), as shown in Fig~\ref{fig:tradeoff}E. From the landscape interpretation, we see that for small error rate, such as $\epsilon=0.02$, cells that are not receiving a signal are prevented from reaching $u=0$ by an effective energy barrier, and will slowly increase their internal state.
+Once a cell receives a signal, it rapidly descends to the inhibited state, Fig.~\ref{fig:tradeoff}E. For larger error rates, the landscape flattens, decreasing the energy barrier for fate commitment, Fig~\ref{fig:tradeoff}E. In this case, cells with a large internal state that are receiving a signal can still advance towards the inhibitor state.
+We observe qualitatively similar optimal strategies for systems with a larger number of cells (SM Fig. S2).

 This strategy, of a single cell stochastically increasing its internal state before signaling to its neighbors, Fig.~\ref{fig:tradeoff}A, differs qualitatively from the model in Ref.~\cite{Corson2017}, where all cells increase their internal state concomitantly before one cell eventually becomes dominant and inhibits its neighbors.
-Both concomitant~\cite{Corson2017} and non-concomitant~\cite{Phan2024} dynamics have been observed in recent live-imaging of Notch-Delta patterning.
-In particular, a recent experiment measured Scute expression, a Delta precursor, while sensory organ precursor (SOP) specification was occurring in the \emph{Drosophila} dorsal histoblast and saw minimal concomitant increase in Scute~\cite{Phan2024}.
+Both concomitant~\cite{Corson2017} and non-concomitant~\cite{Phan2024} dynamics have been observed in recent live-imaging of Delta-Notch patterning.
+In particular, a recent experiment measured Scute expression, a transcription factor that up‑regulates Delta, while sensory organ precursor (SOP) specification was occurring in the \emph{Drosophila} dorsal histoblast and saw minimal concomitant increase in Scute~\cite{Phan2024}.
 Scute expression appeared to increase in future SOP cells while remaining low in non-SOP cells, which then began to increasingly express Notch~\cite{Phan2024}.